ElianaScript/kanban-board_14/README.md

 This site can be used to put employees into a database using a jwt token, and sequelize PostegreSQL by logging in through a username and password.
 Then the employees are able to access the board in which it displays different work tasks to be completed.

 # Contributors
-Eliana Liantonio ~ @ElianaScript
+@ElianaScript

 # License
 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See LICENSE for more information.